jmkendallbar/SleepAtSea/README.md

 This directory contains:

 - ## [scripts](/scripts)
-  Here, we provide code required to reproduce analyses specific to this paper:
+  Code required to reproduce analyses specific to this paper
 - ## [data](/data)
-  Here, we provide the data required to reproduce figures & analyses specific to this paper.
+  Data required to reproduce figures & analyses specific to this paper

 ## Sharing/Access information